Discover more from Polemics

 "All is Flowing" - Life philosophy that everything is interconnected and that we all belong on Gaia.
 Or a metaphor for globalism and equal opportunity consumerism.

 Al Stankard - Squatter and avant-garde hobo of the Acid-Right.

 Alt-left - “the left-wing of the alt-right,” or a more laid-back real realist and cool left-wing that isn’t pozzed or pretentious.

 Alt-left.com - Operated by Brandon Adamson.
 A strong visual aesthetic blog using 1960s, 70s, and 80s pop culture.
 Often blogging about criticism of the alt-right and praise of old commercialism and whites-only decadent art.

 Alt-porn - A surreal avant-garde punk rock movement by Eon McKai.
 The viewer does not masturbate but reflects on girls being objectified and studies their cultural habits.

 Amped Asia - A semi-erotic magazine dedicated to cool Asian women who could pass as punk rockers or hipsters.
 The magazine is often criticized as an Asian-America Vice.

 Ampeg Amps - A psychedelic guitar amp company that will turn you into a stone rocker.

-Andrea Dworkin - A cutting-edge feminist that argued all sex is rape, and that porn and promiscuous sex is romanticized, working against feminism.
-Ironically, she is actually advocating classical Judeo-Christian values that could save Western civilization.
+Andrea Dworkin - A cutting-edge feminist who that argued all sex is rape, and that porn and promiscuous sex is romanticized, working against feminism.
+Ironically, she is advocating classical Judeo-Christian values that could save Western civilization.